Bangladesh Football League: Clubs

-Current clubs (2022–23)
+2025–26 season

+Ten clubs are competing in the 2025–26 season — eight from the previous season and two promoted from the Bangladesh Championship League.

 Former clubs

-The following clubs are not competing in the Bangladesh Football Premier League during the 2021–22 season but competed in the Premier League for at least one season.
+The following clubs are not competing in the Bangladesh Football League during the 2025–26 season but have done previously for at least one season.

-All-time BPL table
+All-time BFL table

-The all-time BPL table is an overall record of all match results, points, and goals of every team that has played in BPL since its inception in 2007.
-The table is accurate as of the end of the 2021–22 season.
-Teams in bold are part of the 2022–23 season.
+The all-time BFL table is an overall record of all match results, points, and goals of every team that has played in BFL since its inception in 2007.
+The table is accurate to the end of the 2024–25 season.
+Teams in bold are part of the 2025–26 season.
 Numbers in bold are the record (highest either positive or negative) numbers in each column.

-League or status at 2022–23 season:
+League or status prior to the 2025–26 season:

 Head coaches

-In terms of coaching performance, after the first 11 seasons of the BPL, a Bangladeshi head coach has won the BPL six times while a foreign head coach has won it five times.
-Pakir Ali of Sri Lanka was the first foreign head coach to win the BPL while the second coach was Ali Akbar Pourmoslemi of Iran.
-Spaniard Óscar Bruzón was the most recent foreign coach to win the BPL in the 2018–19 season.
+In terms of coaching performance, after the first 17 seasons of the BFL, Bangladeshi head coaches have won it 7 times while foreign head coaches have won it 9 times and one season was cancelled due to COVID-19 pandemic.
+Pakir Ali of Sri Lanka was the first foreign head coach to win the BFL while the second coach was Ali Akbar Pourmoslemi of Iran.
+Spaniard Óscar Bruzón has the most BFL championships at five and was the most recent foreign coach to win the title in the 2023–24 season.

-Amalesh Sen was the first Bangladeshi coach to win the BPL in the league's opening season and he has the most BPL championships at three.
-Maruful Haque and Atiqur Rahman Atiq the only other Bangladeshi coach to win the Bangladesh Premier League.
+Amalesh Sen was the first Bangladeshi coach to win the BFL in the league's opening season and he has won BFL championships three times.
+Maruful Haque, Atiqur Rahman Atique and Alfaz Ahmed are the only other Bangladeshi coaches to have won the Bangladesh Football League.

-The current head coaches in the Bangladesh Premier League are:
+The current head coaches in the Bangladesh Football League are: